Julie Hambleton

 This becomes increasingly important as she gets older.
 One of the biggest truths we should tell our daughters is that she doesn’t need to depend on someone else for stability.
 She can own her own apartment, buy her own clothes, and take herself on fun trips.

 Teaching your daughter financial literacy at a young age is a great way to do this.
-It is important that she learn the concepts of financial planning, such as budgeting and saving, so that she can achieve financial independence.
+It is important that she learn the concepts of financial planning, such as budgeting and saving so that she can achieve financial independence.
 You can begin doing this at a very young age, even just by taking her to the grocery store, giving her a budget, and giving her a calculator.
 Financial independence could be particularly useful when trying to flee an abusive relationship.

 6. It’s OK To Accept a Compliment

 When you give a girl a compliment, her first instinct is often to turn it around and compliment you.
 Should girls derive their value from external compliments?
 Absolutely not.
 It is important, however, to teach her that it is OK to accept a compliment.
+Teach your daughter to fully receive the compliment, and thank the person who gave it.
+She can then pay it forward to someone else down the line.

 7. Not All Relationships Will Last